ktauchathuranga/nvim-config/README.md

 # nvim-config

-A lightweight Neovim configuration tailored for efficient Git workflows, written in Lua.
+A lightweight Neo-vim configuration tailored for efficient Git workflows, written in Lua.
 This configuration provides custom keybindings to execute common Git commands directly from Neovim, without relying on third-party plugins.
 It’s designed for simplicity and speed, ideal for developers working on Arch Linux, Windows, or other platforms.

 ## Features